At Nightstar, our mission is to maintain and restore sight in patients with inherited retinal diseases.

-We are currently conducting a prospective, natural history study, known as the NIGHT study, across multiple clinical sites in the United States, Europe and Canada.
-We plan to initiate a Phase 3 registrational clinical study, the STAR study, of NSR-REP1 for CHM in the first half of 2018.
+We have an ongoing Phase 3 registrational clinical trial, known as the STAR trial, of NSR-REP1 for CHM.
+We anticipate that STAR study will be fully enrolled by the first half of 2019 and expect the one-year follow-up results of the STAR trial to be available in 2020.
+We are also currently conducting a prospective, natural history study, known as the NIGHT study, across multiple clinical sites in the United States, Europe and Canada.
 NSR-REP1 has been granted orphan drug designation for the treatment of CHM from both the U.S. Food and Drug Administration and the European Medicines Agency.

 Our team includes a group of seasoned experts who bring a breadth of knowledge on retinal disease drug development, gene therapy, manufacturing and ophthalmic product commercialization.